Oberon Zell-Ravenheart

-Oberon Zell (born Timothy Zell, November 30, 1942; formerly known as Otter G'Zell and Oberon Zell-Ravenheart) is a Neopagan writer, speaker and religious leader.
+Oberon Zell (born Timothy Zell, November 30, 1942; formerly known as Otter G'Zell and Oberon Zell-Ravenheart) is an American Neopagan writer, speaker and religious leader.
 He is the co-founder of the Church of All Worlds.

 Education

 Born on November 30, 1942, in St. Louis, Missouri, Zell earned a Bachelor of Arts degree in psychology from Westminster College in Fulton, Missouri, in 1965 before briefly enrolling in a doctoral program in clinical psychology at Washington University in St. Louis.
 He also received a Doctor of Divinity degree from Life Science College in Rolling Meadows, Illinois, (a defunct nonresidential seminary) in 1967.
 In 1968, he completed a teaching certificate at Harris–Stowe State University.
 His parents were Protestants.

 Neopaganism

 In an interview with Natalie Zaman in 2008, Zell described himself as a Wizard.
 Distinguishing his practice from the wizards of fiction, Zell used the alternative spelling magick (with final "k") and claimed that his interest therein began at an early age with the reading of Greek myths and fairy tales.
 As a child, Zell had visions, which his mother told him were derived from the life of his grandfather.

 An early advocate of deep ecology, Zell claims to have been the first to have articulated and published the Gaia Hypothesis (using the spelling "Gaea") in 1970, independently of James Lovelock, who is usually given credit.
 Along with his wife Morning Glory and the other members of his group marriages, he has been influential in the modern polyamory movement.

 Zell co-founded the Ecosophical Research Association in 1977, an organization that explores the truth behind myths.
 This group was known for the authentic "Living Unicorns" they created by minor surgery to the horn buds of goats, a technique he was granted a patent for in 1984.
 One of their unicorns, Lancelot, toured with the Ringling Bros. and Barnum & Bailey Circus.